Pawtucket, Rhode Island

 Proximity

 Pawtucket benefits more than most from its proximity to Providence (10 minutes) and Boston (45 minutes).
-While Pawtucket can be charming on its own its greatest strength is easy access to the ocean, cities, culture, entertainment, colleges/universities and everything else just a short bike or ride away.
-All this proximity makes a small city feel much larger with the easy access to all these big city amenities.
+While Pawtucket can be charming on its own, its greatest strength is easy access to the ocean, cities, culture, entertainment, colleges/universities, and everything else just a short bike or ride away.
+All this proximity makes a small town feel much larger with the easy access to all these big city amenities.

-If you’re counting on the city proper to provide you with all your cultural and commercial experiences you’ll be disappointed.
-There is an arts and entertainment thing going on here but ultimately you’ll need to get in your car and drive to get a full dose of culture, outdoor lifestyle, and city experiences.
+If you’re counting on the city proper to provide you with all your cultural and commercial experiences, you’ll be disappointed.
+An arts and entertainment thing is going on here, but ultimately, you’ll need to get in your car and drive to get a full dose of culture, outdoor lifestyle, and city experiences.

 There isn’t a ton to do here but there are nice suburban neighborhoods, like East Ave and Central Ave, made up primarily of pre-World War II homes.
 Many who want to dodge the rising costs of Providence, or insane costs of Boston (longer commute), but live in a good home, have chosen Pawtucket as their escape valve.

-If you want to see what's happening in Pawtucket check out the calendar of events: https://www.pawtuckettimes.com/local-events/
+If you want to see what's happening in Pawtucket check out the calendar of events.

 Why You Should Move Here Now?